Agyat Astrology

 End

-Today's Panchang - Best Astrologer in India | Agyat Astrology:Panchang
+Upcoming Lunar/Solar Eclipses | Surya/Chandra Grahan - Best Astrologer in India | Agyat Astrology:Eclipses

-What are Eclipses
+What are Eclipses/Grahan

-Solar Eclipse
+Solar Eclipse (Surya Grahan)

 • Hybrid Solar Eclipse: This rare type can appear as a total eclipse in some parts of its path and an annular eclipse in others.